mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 }
 ```

 ^ What's also cool about this is that you are free to execute some logic before the sheet appears.
 For example, suppose tapping the button executes a network request to first fetch the newest data for the user, and then once that completes you show the sheet.
-That would be incredibly simply to do with this API.
+That would be incredibly simple to do with this API.

-^ That might look something like this.

 ^ This kind of navigation is just very flexible.
 You can execute effects or perform validation before showing the sheet, and it all just works since the sheet's presentation and dismissal is all driven off of this one piece of state.

+^ This kind of navigation is also very easy to unit test.
+You have to do the upfront work of moving your logic out of the view, like say to an observable object, but once you do that you can construct that object in the test, invoke the method that represents the user tapping on the edit button, do some awaiting while the view model does its thing, and then assert that some `nil` piece of state flipped to be non-`nil`.

+^ If you trust SwiftUI to interpret that non-`nil` data correctly and show your sheet, then you have just written a unit test for navigation.
+No need to mess around with slow, flakey UI tests.

 ---